multi-annual energy planning

 On November 22, Agnès Pannier-Runacher, France’s Minister for Energy Transition, launched a public consultation on a document setting out the main directions of the country’s energy policy, as part of the work on the French Energy-Climate Strategy.
 The consultation was open until December 22, 2023.

-The French Energy-Climate Strategy aims to achieve carbon neutrality by 2050.
+The aim of the French Energy-Climate Strategy is to achieve carbon neutrality by 2050.
 It is based on four pillars: energy sobriety, energy efficiency, the revival of nuclear power and the acceleration of renewable energies.

 This consultation is part of a process that will culminate over the coming months in a decree setting out the Pluriannual Energy Program (PPE), the main strategic document for steering France’s energy transition.